Helpful Resources & Information

 This Washington, DC think tank provides research for policies and initiatives concerning refugees and immigrants at local, national and international levels.

-Although NCLR is the largest Latino advocacy organization in the U.S., its local presence is felt through 300 affiliated community-based organizations nationwide.
-NCLR works primarily in the policy and advocacy sphere, but also provides capacity-building assistance to the affiliated organizations so that opportunities can be advanced to local immigrant families.
+The largest Latino advocacy organization in the U.S., formerly the National Council of La Raza, its local presence is felt through 300 affiliated community-based organizations nationwide.
+Unidos US works primarily in the policy and advocacy sphere, but also provides capacity-building assistance to the affiliated organizations so that opportunities can be advanced to local immigrant families.

 National Immigration Law Center